seidels/typewriter_analysis/src/preliminary_gastruloid/2_skyline_analysis/README.md

 	- Aggregate growth upstream of chiron treatment: D16-D18
 	- Chiron treatment: D19 (300 cells)
 	- Symmetry breaking and elongation: D20-D22 (30K/ gastruloid)

+change times: 0 4 7 8

+Assuming that during the day of chiron treatment, there may be a separate birth and death rate.

+### Version 4 BDSKY: 4-mGASv2-skyline-ou.xml

+change times: 0 4 7.5

+Chiron treatment begins at day 7.
+Here we assume that for half a day nothing changes to before and then at half a day the rates start to change.
+Effectively, this means we have 2 parameters less to estimate and are a bit less prone to overfitting anything happening during a 1 day time bin (as done in version 3).